Industrial Heritage and Archaeology—PhD

 - Industrial archaeology faculty members serve on the boards of professional and scholarly organizations and have won awards for their publications.

-- Michigan Tech offers one of the few industrial heritage and archeology programs in the world.
+- Michigan Tech offers one of the few industrial heritage and archaeology programs in the world.

 - Michigan Tech’s Archaeology Laboratory supports the processing, documenting, and cataloging of artifacts from field excavations.